 Drums are one of the most popular DOT container types due to their easily transportable size and stackable design.
 Many companies use drums to store and transport a wide variety of liquid and semi-liquid materials.

-The biggest reason why companies choose to use drums to store materials on-site is that their unique dimensions allow them to be stacked on top of each other and remain secure and stable.
+The biggest reason companies choose to use drums to store materials on-site is their unique dimensions allow them to be stacked on top of each other and remain secure and stable.
 Also, drums typically use a latch lid system, allowing them to remain completely sealed if they get tipped over.

 Although drums come in many sizes ranging from 15 gallons to several hundred gallons, the 55-gallon drum is considered the most popular.
 The 55-gallon drum was developed in the 1850s during the oil prospecting era in Pennsylvania.
 Oil prospectors selected 55 gallons or 45 imperial gallons due to the ideal compromise between storage weight and maneuverability.
 At this weight, a person could move it around by themselves using a wheel dolly.